michalpokusa/django-extended-makemessages/README.md

 Option `--no-untranslated` checks for untranslated messages in the `.po` files.
 If any untranslated messages are found, the command will fail.

 Using `--check` option allows you to verify that all translations are properly extracted and included in the `.po` files.
 It works similarly to the `makemigrations --check`, but for translations.
 If any `.po` file would be added or changed, the command will fail.
+In more verbose mode, it will also display the unified diff of the changes that would be made.

 Combining these options can help you keep your translations up to date.